build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 ![Adding a name and description for our secret](images/secret-name-description.png)

 Keep all other settings as default and click through the pages until you reach 'Review'.
-You'll notice they give example code for retriveing your secretm using the SDK - but we don't want to use that.
+You'll notice they give example code for retriveing your secret using the SDK - but we don't want to use that.
 Instead, click 'Store' to save your secret.

 NB - If it doesn't look like your secret has been stored immediately, press the refresh button on the page (next to ``Store a new secret``) and it should appear.